 Complete a course on laboratory/radiation safety that teaches valuable skills and ensures safety while in the lab

-ELIGIBILITY: Marin and Sonoma County high school students who are completing 10th and 11th grades.
+ELIGIBILITY: High school students who are completing 10th and 11th grades.

-PROGRAM DETAILS: The program runs for 7 weeks from June 16 to August 7, 2014.
-There are NO EXCEPTIONS to the start and end dates.
+PROGRAM DETAILS: The program runs for seven weeks from June 19 to August 4.
+There are NO EXCEPTIONS to specified start and end dates.
 Students participate from 30 to 40 hours per week depending on the agreement with their supervisor.
-Days-off during the week of July 4th should be arranged in advance with their supervisor.
+Days off during the week of July 4th should be arranged in advance with their supervisor.
 Students are expected to behave and dress appropriately for a professional environment.
 There is a dress code based on attire suitable to a research lab environment.